top of page

 Your final thoughts.

 Coaching is one of the easiest sectors to get into, but the hardest to succeed in.
-The only thing you need is a computer and a WIFI connection but there is more to it than meets the eyes and making a descend income with it, is a challenge.
+The only thing you need is a computer and a WIFI connection but there is more to it than meets the eye and making a descend income with it, is a challenge.
 The statistics confirm this.

 I encountered the same kind of challenges when I wanted to be a clown.
 Anyone can say he or she is a clown but making your living with it is not as easy as it may seem.